zieglben/humanrobotretreat/retreat/part8_end/README.md

 ## OctoDrum Shavasana & Close

-This closing exercise was designed by the CHARISMA Robotics Lab, in collaboration with OPeNs Lab, to combine music, relaxation, and mindful closure.
+This closing exercise was designed by the CHARISMA Robotics Lab, in collaboration with Liam Warner and Nick Kim in the OPeNs Lab, to combine music, relaxation, and mindful closure.

 ![Octodrum](https://github.com/user-attachments/assets/7cb34de9-3c71-44e3-abf8-3c0084db627b)